-- Discussing the difference between powders and liquids - Discussing, sorting and grouping familiar materials as solids or liquids - Making a poster or collage illustrating the properties of solids or liquids or gases - List all you eat in a day as solids, liquids or gases - Explain with a drawing how smells travel around buildings - Research gases and their uses - Matching words to definitions evaporating, condensing etc. - Explore ways to remove salt from water. - Group changes into reversible and irreversible reactions.
+- Discussing the difference between powders and liquids - Discussing, sorting and grouping familiar materials as solids or liquids - Making a poster or collage illustrating the properties of solids or liquids or gases - List all you eat in a day as solids, liquids or gases - Explain with a drawing how smells travel around buildings - Research gases and their uses - Matching words to definitions evaporating, condensing etc. - Explore ways to

-- Rolling the same ball or car down different steps - Make and discuss parachutes - what slows them down - Explore why racing cars and motorbikes are strange shapes. - floating and sinking what pulls things down and what pushes them up? - Discuss autogyros what pulls them down what holds them up - Discuss paper aeroplanes - what makes them go, what makes them stop - Make a plasticine boat that will support 50g
+- Rolling the same ball or car down different steps - Make and discuss parachutes - what slows them down - Explore why racing cars and motorbikes are strange shapes. - Discussion about floating and sinking what pulls things down and what pushes them up? - Discuss autogyros what pulls them down what holds them up - Discuss paper aeroplanes - what makes them go, what makes them stop - Make a plasticine boat that will support 50g

-- Discuss why different parts of the school are sunny/shady at different times of the day - Draw around the shadow of a child in the same place at different times of the day - Keep a record of how the position of sun changes through the day - Design and make a sundial - Make 3D models of Earth, Moon and Sun from plasticine, papier mache, fruit or balloons - Discuss a moving model of the Earth, Moon and Sun - Use a globe and a spotlight to discuss day and night - Use a globe and a spotlight to discuss the year - Explore the Perseid meteor and how this yearly meteor shower can be explained by moving of the Earth around the sun.
-Resource needs
+- Discuss why different parts of the school are sunny/shady at different times of the day - Draw around the shadow of a child in the same place at different times of the day - Keep a record of how the position of sun changes through the day - Design and make a sundial - Make 3D models of Earth, Moon and Sun from plasticine, papier mache, fruit or balloons - Discuss a moving model of the Earth, Moon and Sun - Use a globe and a